Moesif AWS Lambda Middleware for Ruby

 identify_user

-event and context are original lambda input params, and result is the return result from your own original lambda handler.
+In the following code snippet, event and context are original Lambda handler’s input parameters. result is the return result from your own original Lambda handler.

 moesif_options['identify_user'] = Proc.new { |event, context, result|